marcoverl/CVUserGuide/source/Registration.rst

--  If you have an account on the INFN Authenticaton and Authorization Infrastructure (INFN AAI) and therefore you have access to the INFN portal, click on the INFN AAI logo and proceed with ?.
+-  If you have an account on the INFN Authenticaton and Authorization Infrastructure (INFN AAI) and therefore you have access to the INFN portal, click on the INFN AAI logo and proceed with :ref:`Enrollment procedure through INFN AAI or UniPD SSO<Enrollment>`.

 -  If you instead have an account on the UniPD Single Sign-On (SSO) Infrastructure (e.g. you have a username @unipd.it or
-   @studenti.unipd.it), click on the UniPD logo and proceed with ?.
+   @studenti.unipd.it), click on the UniPD logo and proceed with :ref:`Enrollment procedure through INFN AAI or UniPD SSO<Enrollment>`.

--  If and only if you don't have neither an account on the INFN Authenticaton and Authorization Infrastructure (INFN AAI) nor on the UniPD SSO, click on the last icon (the green one, with "Username" and "Password") and proceed with ?.
+-  If and only if you don't have neither an account on the INFN Authenticaton and Authorization Infrastructure (INFN AAI) nor on the UniPD SSO, click on the last icon (the green one, with "Username" and "Password") and proceed with :ref:`Apply for an account using User and Password<ApplyUsingUserPasswd>`.

 Enrollment procedure through INFN AAI or UniPD SSO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. _Enrollment:

 ..
 TBC: Rivedere testo e figure

 Once authenticated on your Identity Provider system, you will be